dorklyorg/dorkly/tasks.md

 ### Probably not required for MVP:
 - [ ] Document handling of deleted environments... what happens to the flags?
 - [ ] auto-publish new docker image on push to main.
-- [x] Create dorkly org in docker hub
 - [ ] AWS credentials in GitHub actions: Use suggested approach described here: https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions#overview
 - [ ] Consider using https://pkg.go.dev/github.com/sethvargo/go-githubactions or similar
-- [x] Yaml parsing: smarter handling of DataId field (don't store it as 2 fields)
 - [ ] Maybe: Publish binary artifact to Github and consume in Github Action (or publish a github action)
 - [ ] Maybe: thin wrappers around SDKs that handle custom url and disabling of events (this is potentially a maintenance headache)
 - [ ] At flag overview level: enable default variations (can be overridden at env level)